 It’s a good idea to snap photos of the exteriors and interiors of each apartment and take a few notes during your tour so you can compare them later.
 Don’t forget to ask questions about the building as you visit, so you can collect as much information as possible that will help you decide which place works best for you.

-7. Fill out an apartment application
+6. Fill out an apartment application

-In hot markets, the first qualified applicant wins the apartment, so you'll need to have everything you need to fill out an application form to move the process ahead quickly.
-Landlords and property managers determine whether or not you're a good candidate based on the information on your form, such as income, job history and credit score.
-The more paperwork and information you have on hand, the easier this step is.
-To complete an apartment application form, you will need things like:
+In hot housing markets, the first qualified applicant usually wins the apartment, so you’ll need to have everything to fill out an application form to move the process ahead quickly.
+Make sure to read the apartment application thoroughly so you don’t miss any important line items.

 - Your personal contact information

-- Your references
+- Your personal references

-- Proof of income, such as pay stubs
+- Proof of income and pay stubs

-- Tax information
+- Tax information and tax returns

-- Your roommate’s name and information if you have one
+- Your roommate’s name and information, if you have one

-- The non-refundable application fee (these range from $25 to $100 depending on the apartment and the city)
+- The non-refundable application fee (these range from $25 to $100, depending on the apartment and the city)

-8. Complete a background check
+7. Complete a credit and background check

 It’s crucial that you read through the entire lease agreement before signing on the dotted line.
 Like any contract, this legal document has important information and rules that you have to understand before agreeing to move into the building.
 Understanding your basic rights as a tenant is part of renting an apartment, too.

 Usually, the lease will lay out whether or not they allow things like pets or smoking.
-It will also outline what your responsibilities are and what the landlord takes care of.
+It will also outline the tenant-landlord checklist that highlights what you need to do and what the tenant needs to do.
 This is a good time to confirm which utilities come included in your rent, and how much other utilities cost.
-Some apartment buildings cover the cost of heat, hot water and electricity, while others also include things like WiFi or cable TV.
-Your lease will also detail how much you need to pay for parking.
+Some apartment buildings cover the cost of heat, hot water and electricity, while others also include things like Wi-Fi or cable TV.

-10. Pay your security deposit and fees
+9. Pay your security deposit and fees

-Most apartment buildings will ask you to pay a security deposit equal to a month's rent at the same time you sign a lease.
-This fee goes to cover any damage you cause to the unit during the time you’re living there.
+Most apartment buildings will ask you to pay a security deposit equal to the monthly rent at the same time you sign a lease.
+This fee will cover any future damage you cause to the unit during the time you’re living there.

-11. Plan your move
+10. Plan your move